New Mexico United

 New Mexico United is an American professional soccer team based in Albuquerque, New Mexico.
-Founded June 6, 2018, the team currently plays in the USL Championship, the second division of American soccer.
+Founded on June 6, 2018, the team currently plays in the USL Championship, the second division of American soccer.
 The team is owned by Peter Trevisani, with head coach Dennis Sanchez, and play their home games at Isotopes Park which has a capacity of around 13,500 people.

+Playing its first USL game in 2019, New Mexico United has since competed in both the league and U.S. Open Cup.
+Their best league finish was a Conference Finals appearance in 2025, while their best cup run was in 2024.

 History

 Former teams

 The state of New Mexico gained its first professional soccer team in the 1990s, the New Mexico Chiles of the American Professional Soccer League and later the USISL.
 The team was runner-up for the league title in 1995 and attracted an average home attendance of 3,854, but was folded by its owners in 1996.
 The Chiles was replaced the following season by the Albuquerque Geckos, who entered USISL's Division 3 with new owners and played at a new soccer stadium shared with the collegiate New Mexico Lobos.
 The Geckos won the Division 3 championship and were promoted to the second division A-League in 1998, but struggled to win matches and were unable to pay players and creditors.
 The team had an average attendance of 1,200 and announced their move to Sacramento, California in October 1998.

 A semi-professional team, the Albuquerque Sol, was established in 2014 to capitalize on the area's interest in soccer.
 The team's owners stated that their goal was to earn a USL expansion team within a few years and eventually move to Major League Soccer (MLS).
 The Sol commissioned a study in 2016 to analyze a potential downtown soccer-specific stadium with 10,000 seats to support a USL expansion in 2018 and a MLS expansion by 2024.
 The stadium study identified three potential locations in downtown Albuquerque for a stadium, which would cost $24–45 million.